iceboy926/PrivateSecretCompute/README.md

 which is using to hide the real transcation-count on the blockchain， achieved the privacy transaction

 (6)
+sigma-protocol using to simple knowledge proof, prover show proof to verifier that she has a secret and without diplay any information about the secret , verifier verified the proof's validity to check prover has a secret about details you can visit the wiki addr => https://en.wikipedia.org/wiki/Sigma_Protocol

+(7)、
 Ring Sign is based on Monero protocol ,which is based on CryptoNote

 using ring signatures to hide the sender address  //